Coquí: The coquís' call

-The coquí frog gets its name from the mating call of the male, which sounds like coquí, or “co-kee.”
+The coquí frog gets its name from the mating call of the male, which sounds like coquí, or "co-kee".
 Male coquí frogs use their call to attract female frogs and establish their territory.
-When multiple male coquíes are found in the same area, they challenge each other's domain by song.
+When multiple male coquís are found in the same area, they challenge each other's domain by song.
 The coquí frog that loses usually flees and tends to relocate to another area or compete for territory elsewhere.
 Male coquís start singing around the time the sun sets and continue throughout the night, until dawn.